clulab/releases/aclsrw2020-edin/README.md

 ## Silver Data

-You may also need a pre-trained embedding file and replace the file claimed in train.py with it.
-TODO: unclear. what is this?
-Is this not needed before?
-Please explan.

 The silver data extracted by our rule-based system are also available in this repository.
 In particular: `ph_events.json` contains all the phosphorylation events we extracted, `lo_events.json` contains all the localization events we extracted, and, lastly, `ge_events.json` contains all gene expression events we extracted.